khonsulabs/bonsaidb-www/content/about.md

 BonsaiDb's features are designed to work when using it as a local-only database, as a networked database server, and eventually [as a distributed cluster][clustering].
-This design makes it easy to test and develop apps with BonsaiDb, as there are is additional software for developers to set up when working on a BonsaiDb powered app.
+This design makes it easy to test and develop apps with BonsaiDb, as there is no additional software for developers to set up when working on a BonsaiDb powered app.

 [clustering]: https://github.com/khonsulabs/bonsaidb/issues/104

 ### Schema as Rust Code

-BonsaiDb leverages the Rust type system to allow defining schema as code, enabling the Rust compiler to help you ensure your database code is correct.
+BonsaiDb leverages the Rust type system to define schema as code, enabling the Rust compiler to help you ensure your database code is correct.
 This helps keep the likelihood of unexpected runtime errors to a minimum, and it also helps developers understand the entire flow of their code and data.

 ### ACID-compliant Transactional Storage

 BonsaiDb's [collections][collection] are [ACID][acid]-compliant, giving you the peace of mind that your data is safe in the event of an unexpected failure of the server.
-For most developers, this mode of storage should be the default, yet many popular NoSQL database choices do not offer ACID-compliant storage.
+This mode of storage should be the default for most developers, yet many popular NoSQL database choices do not offer ACID-compliant storage.

 An example of where ACID-compliance matters: Storing a customer's order in a web